facebook/prophet/docs/_docs/quick_start.md

 ![png](/prophet/static/quick_start_files/quick_start_29_0.png)

+An interactive plot of the forecast using Dygraphs can be made with the command `dyplot.prophet(m, forecast)`.

 More details about the options available for each method are available in the docstrings, for example, via `?prophet` or `?fit.prophet`.
 This documentation is also available in the [reference manual](https://cran.r-project.org/web/packages/prophet/prophet.pdf) on CRAN.